-· Openload in OFF state and - Openload in ON state:
+· Open load in OFF state and - open load in ON state:

-The OL_ON and OL_OFF bits of both FAULTR registers independently report failures of the channels according to the settings of bits D7 and D6 of the CONFR s register.
+The OL_ON and OL_OFF bits of both FAULTR registers independently report failures of the channels according to the settings of bits D7 and D6 of the CONFR_s register.

-· Current sensing:

-Refer to the Table 23 for a description of the various current sensing modes.
+- Current sensing: See Table 23 for a description of the various current sensing modes.
 Only the Current sense ratio of bank 0 (D5 of the OCR_0 register) is considered.
-The corresponding bit in the OCR_1 register is copied from that of the OCR_0 register.

-· output shorted to supply:
+The corresponding bit in the OCR_1 register is copied from that of the OCR_0 register. - output shorted to battery: